 Learning on your own can be really useful and budget friendly, but it is easy to pick up bad habits that you’ll have trouble changing over time.

 There isn’t just one way to learn how to play the guitar.

 There are many different ways that’ll help you achieve your musical goals.

-You’ll hear it often, but it’s worth repeating – the most important thing to keep practicing.
+You’ll hear it often, but it’s worth repeating - the most important thing is to keep practicing.

 I’ll also second those other people who recommend starting out as a beginner on the acoustic guitar.

 One of the reasons for this is that the acoustic guitar is more demanding physically and your fingers will need to hold and strum the strings harder.

 The other reason is the the acoustic guitar is easier musically.